-Leaving No Smoker Behind: Tobacco harm reduction in homeless and substance use settingsSmoking prevalence rates are disproportionately high amongst society's most disadvantaged, here we present data on how we can start to turn the trend around and support those most in need Register Now
+Leaving No Smoker Behind: Tobacco harm reduction in homeless and substance use settingsSmoking prevalence rates are disproportionately high amongst society's most disadvantaged, here we present data on how we can start to turn the trend around and support those most in need

 About this event